 What if every household in the world could thrive with just the amount of water they received via rainfall and no more?
 What if supply and reuse was built into each dwelling to provide:

 - Enough drinking and bathing water (hot and cold)

 - Enough water to wash clothes and grow food

 - And enough left over for pretty, decorative plants and trees around the home, without taking away from anyone else or the aquifer?

 Such a supply would be automatically refreshed whenever it rained.
 The homeowner would have plenty enough to last until the next rain, because of the way the system was set up.
 The technology could spread all over the world and improve the lives of millions.
 Impossible, you say?
 Not anymore.

-Earthship Homes - Water Supply
+Earthship Homes and Water Supply